yorku-ease/DataMigrationBenchmarkingTool/README.md

 ## Physical Requirements
 - 1 machine containing the files to be transferred, called local server.
 - 1 remote machine where the files are going to be migrated.
+- 1 remote machine to deploy the Kafka cluster to save all logs.

 ## Prerequisites

-- Docker must be installed on the local server that has the files to be migrated.
+- Docker Compose & Python must be installed on the local server that has the files to be migrated.
+- Docker Compose & Python must be installed on the Kafka machine.
+- Python must be installed on the local server.
 - SSH connection must be enabled on the remote server where the files will be migrated to.
+- SSH connection must be enabled on the Kafka machine.

  ## Get Started